 Instructions

 - First, make the syrup.
 In a small saucepan, combine the cranberry cocktail, cane sugar, cinnamon, ginger, and cranberries.
 Place the saucepan over medium heat and bring to a strong simmer, stirring often.
 Once the cane sugar has dissolved and the cranberries are popping and splitting, remove the syrup from the heat.
 Run the syrup through a fine mesh strainer and press on the cranberries to extract their juice.
-Let the syrup cool before bottling and storing in the refrigerator for up to 2 weeks.
+Let the syrup cool before bottling and storing in the refrigerator.

 - Strain the spiced cranberry orange margaritas over two glasses filled with ice.
 Garnish the beverages with cinnamon sticks and a few frozen cranberries.